Clue (information)

-Clues are an integral part of the 1943 board game Cluedo.

 A clue or a hint is a piece of information bringing someone closer to a conclusion or which points to the right direction towards the solution.
 It is revealed either because it is discovered by someone who needs it or because it is shared (given) by someone else.

 Etymology

 The word originally was an alternate of spelling of clew, which was defined as "a ball of thread".
 The word evolved to have its current meaning in part because of the common motif in mythology and folklore of using a ball of thread to aid in escaping a maze.

 Clues in crimes

 Clues help solving crimes in a criminal investigation by using forensic science.
 They can be physical clues discovered on the crime scene, or discovered later during investigation by re-examining recorded evidence, or by interviewing witnesses, victims, or suspects.

 In fiction, the fictional character Sherlock Holmes remains a great inspiration for forensic science, especially for the way his acute study of a crime scene yielded small clues as to the precise sequence of events.
 Clues were introduced to detective fiction by Arthur Conan Doyle's Holmes stories, and they remain a staple of the genre today.